dorkbox/SystemTray/README.md

 WSL 1  | x |
 WSL 2  | x |

+- If it is working on an *unlisted* OS/DE, please let us know!!

 Notes:
 -------
- - If you are working on an *unlisted* OS/DE, please let us know!!

  - The compatibility list only applies while the SystemTray is in `AutoDetect` mode.
 Not all OSes support forcing a custom tray type.

  - Some Linux operating systems with `GNOME 3` might require the installation of the app-indicator library as well.
 We usually provide feedback when this is necessary.
 (Arch, Fedora, etc)